M Dot R: Biography

 He moved to Lewisham, London at age 18, where he favored dancehall over grime.
 He met others interested in the dancehall and reggae industry, due in large part to the considerable Jamaican diaspora in London.
 He said he felt a strong sense of belonging with the black community in London.
 McGeorge also traveled intermittently to the Caribbean and Jamaica since he was around 16.
 He later moved back to Sheerness, where he further refined his style.
-His stage name is based off of a trend wherein an artist would shorten their first name to a single letter with the suffix "-Dot", along with his initials of "MR".
+His stage name is based on a trend wherein an artist would shorten their first name to a single letter with the suffix "-Dot", along with his initials of "MR".
 His first viral song was a freestyle called "100 Gyal" in 2017, and he was featured on a segment of Smile Jamaica where he won against two other artists by a public vote.

-Mainstream success (2023 onward)
+Mainstream success (2023–present)

 Following the sudden and viral success of the song "Turn Red", McGeorge signed to Sony Music.
 In January 2024, McGeorge announced a single where he appears with American rapper Snoop Dogg.